UAVmatrix/uavcast-pro-docs/docs/installation.md

 ## Whats new!

-We have rebuilt the whole application from the ground up, and version 5.x of UAVcast-Pro will run in a docker container to have better support for other architectures and OS platforms.
+We have rebuilt the whole application from the ground up, and version 5.x of uavcast will run in a docker container to have better support for other architectures and OS platforms.
-When installing UAVcast-Pro you will see that it also installs a helper application named uavcast supervisor.
+When installing uavcast you will see that it also installs a helper application named uavcast supervisor.
 This app will assist uavcast to manage all the update / downgrade functionalities.

 Also keep in mind that some functionality of previous version 4.x has been removed in favor for supporting multiple distro`s and archs such as network configuration.